top of page

 More Than Just Performing

-Thomas graduated from Pacific Lutheran University with degrees in music and theater.
-While in undergrad, he found a passion for working with students and teaching that encouraged him to pursue teaching music after college.
+While in undergrad, Thomas found a passion for working with students and teaching that encouraged him to pursue teaching music after college.

-Since graduating, Thomas has music directed and taught classes with local youth theater productions, including the Lakewood Playhouse and Tacoma Musical Playhouse.
+Since graduating, Thomas has music directed and taught classes with local youth theater productions, including Lakewood Playhouse and Tacoma Musical Playhouse; he has music directed over 20 education productions!
 Thomas is also an instructor for private voice, piano, and ukelele at Live Music Academy located in Federal Way, WA, as well as teaching choir with the Tacoma Area Home School Band.

 Thomas's philosophy for teaching music is to foster a safe environment for students to explore their musicality and individuality.
 He encourages students to not fear in potential success or failure and to take every opportunity as a chance to learn, grow, and thrive.